rundeck/docs/docs/manual/job-workflows.md

   1. The Error Handler is executed.
   2. If the Error Handler is successful:
      1. `runRemainingOnFail="false"` and `keepGoingOnSuccess="false"`
-        1. The Step is marked as success.
+        1. The Step is marked as a success.
         2. Remaining steps don't run.
         3. Workflow execution status is marked as _Failed_.
      2. `runRemainingOnFail="true"` or `keepGoingOnSuccess="true"`